rajeshsatpathy1/Ethereum_Tutorials/README.md

 - ### Kickstarter App
   - Create a fully functional end-to-end project which interacts with contracts.
   - Explore next.js for server side rendering of the frontend and realize its importance in blockchain based applications.
-  - Explore singleton factor patterns to abstract and control main contract functionalities.
+  - Explore singleton factory patterns to abstract and control main contract functionalities.

 _Note: Try accessing the main branch of the projects to get the updated commits_